KaishinShaw/DynamicPCA-Updates/README.md

 ## Project Description

-This repository contains the course project for the R language class during the Spring 2024 semester at Southern Medical University.
 The project focuses on implementing two fast algorithms for dynamic PCA (Principal Component Analysis) updates: recursive and stochastic gradient methods.
 The codebase also includes auxiliary functions designed to update the sample mean and covariance.

 ### Key Features